 How does it work?

 Bean pods are a source of dietary fiber.
 Fiber might help to prevent cholesterol absorption and increase the elimination of dietary fat.

 Products containing bean pod extracts often claim to be "starch blockers."
 Promoters offer this as a rationale for using their products for weight loss.
 But research shows that these products do not seem to decrease the absorption of starch.

 - High cholesterol.
-There is some evidence that a bean pod and carob extract might modestly lower cholesterol levels in obese people and increase the amount of fat that leaves the body in the stool.
+Early research suggests that taking a bean pod and carob extract modestly lowers cholesterol levels in obese people and increases the amount of fat that leaves the body in the stool.

 - Urinary tract infections (UTIs).